+Was the year imposed by you, or was that the year before you started filming?
 Bit of both.
 I had opportunity to go to work on other things, but they didn’t stir my soul.
 And they would have been the things you should be doing, fuck playing a priest.
 But I said no kind of easily.
 Because, I don’t know, life is short and I can only show up for things – we all have a job here.
 Everybody has a job here.

+Well, there’s jobs and then there’s belief systems.
 I think what I mean by job is calling – I believe we all have a calling here to do something very specific and it’s very hard to shave away the things that aren’t part of that calling.
 It was self-imposed and I really am grateful for it, because it was a year of self-exploration, it was a year of god-exploration.
 One of the blessings of it was I spent time each week, sometimes daily, with a Jesuit priest called Father James Martin who is a wonderful Jesuit, and he is in New York City.
 He was a consultant on the film, but he became my spiritual director, basically.

+And it was a long shoot, right?
 It was about four or five months.
 But it felt timeless.
 It was this very strange mysterious thing, a little bit like that film Arrival, which I just saw recently and just adored.
 There was something about an awareness that all that linear time is manmade and a construct and we need it in order to feel safe in the chaos of living, but in fact we know everything at all times.
 And I love how Amy [Adams] did that, and kind of communicated different planes of consciousness and their kind of anxiety and chaos and the dismantling of the psyche, that’s an incredible feat to create.

 So that’s kind of how it felt from getting the job to even now talking about it.
 It still feels like living in a poem or something.